Pennyworths/temporal_cloud/README.md

 - **View in Temporal Web UI**: Log in to Temporal Cloud and check workflow execution history
 - **Check CloudWatch logs**: Confirm worker is running properly
+- **manually create workflow**: create a workflow on cloud and see result
 ---

 ```